by Steve Shackelford

 The Lord has been showing me in very tangible ways how, for the last 30 years, he led and prepared me for this position.
 These first eight months have been confirming and affirming, and I’m humbled and privileged to serve this ministry.

 This summer, Tim Keller transitioned out of the pulpit of Redeemer Presbyterian Church and is full-time with us at CTC.
 He is fully engaged and is spending a significant amount of time in City Ministry Year, a certificate program that equips New York City leaders for urban ministry.
 In addition, he provides me great wisdom as we chart out the future of CTC.

 A lot is happening in our offices, and, as I write this, 24 church planters and trainers from around the world are going through our International Intensive training program and diving deep into how the gospel impacts every aspect of ministry—of life—of everything.
-I wish you could experience the teaching of John Thomas or Mark Reynolds, listen in when Tim teaches on evangelism and apologetics or hear one of the guest lecturers like Sam Alberry from Ravi Zacharias International Ministries or David Kim from the Center for Faith & Work.
+I wish you could experience the teaching of John Thomas or Mark Reynolds, listen in when Tim teaches on evangelism and apologetics or hear one of the guest lecturers like Sam Alberry from Ravi Zacharias International Ministries.

 I just got back from meeting with church planters and network leaders in London and global church planting leaders in Amsterdam.
 I can’t adequately put into words the enthusiasm I feel for what the Lord is doing through these leaders.
 I’m humbled by what these leaders are undertaking and privileged to serve alongside them.
 In November, I will be visiting four cities in Asia and am looking forward to seeing how the gospel is advancing through the churches in those regions of the world.